ethereum/consensus-specs/specs/light_client/merkle_proofs.md

 ## Merkle multiproofs

 We define a Merkle multiproof as a minimal subset of nodes in a Merkle tree needed to fully authenticate that a set of nodes actually are part of a Merkle tree with some specified root, at a particular set of generalized indices.
-For example, here is the Merkle multiproof for positions 0, 1, 6 in an 8-node Merkle tree (i.e. generalized indices 8, 9, 14):
+For example, here is the Merkle multiproof for positions 0, 1, 6 in an 8-node Merkle tree (i.e., generalized indices 8, 9, 14):

 ```
        .